clstoulouse/motu/README.md

 ##### maxSizePerFile
 This parameter is only used with a catalog type set to "FILE" meaning a DGF access.
-It allows download requests to be executed only if data extraction is lower that this parameter value.
+It allows download requests to be executed only if data extraction is lower than this parameter value.
-Unit of this value is Megabytes.
+Unit of this value is MegaBytes.
-Default is 1024 Megabytes.
+Default is 1024 MegaBytes.
-Example: maxSizePerFile="2048" to limit request result file size to 2GB.
+Example: maxSizePerFile="2048" to limit a request result file size to 2GB.

 ##### maxSizePerFileSub
 This parameter is only used with a catalog type used with Opendap or Ncss.
 It allows download requests to be executed only if data extraction is lower that this parameter value.
-Unit of this value is Megabytes.
+Unit of this value is MegaBytes.
-Default is 1024 Megabytes.
+Default is 1024 MegaBytes.
 Example: maxSizePerFileSub="2048" to limit request result file size to 2GB.

 ##### <a name="motuConfig-extractionPath">extractionPath</a>